Money for Torture: the endless gravy train of the ‘war on terror’

-One of the most striking revelations in the Senate Select Committee’s scathing condemnation of the role played by two former military psychologists in the CIA’s torture program has been the role of the two psychologists James Mitchell and Bruce Jessen in the Agency’s interrogations.
+One of the most striking revelations in the Senate Select Committee’s scathing condemnation of the CIA’s torture program has been the role of the two psychologists James Mitchell and Bruce Jessen in the Agency’s interrogations.

 Both men had worked for the US military for many years before they retired shortly after 9/11 and set up their own company Mitchell Jessen & Associates, which won an eyewatering contract worth $181 million to run 80 percent of the interrogation program in 2005.
 The two psychologists were paid $1,800 per day and received $81 million by the time Obama shut the program down four years later.